 When it comes to a septic tank, there is no such thing as "one size fits all."
 A lot of factors determine the size of the septic tank you need for your property.
 Here are factors to consider when deciding on the septic tank size.

 There are three different types of septic systems: sanitary, chemical and aerobic.
 They vary in size based on the number of people that will be using it.
 A standard home has a system with two bedrooms (sanitary) or more than four bedrooms (chemical).
 If you plan to put an outdoor swimming pool on your property, you'll need the aerobic type.

 Septic tank size is mainly determined by the number of bedrooms in your home and how many people will be using each bedroom.
 If you have six people living in a four-bedroom house, for example, they will use up to three gallons per person every day (up to 18 gallons).

 If you have a house with more than four bedrooms, it's usually best to get an aerobic septic system.
 The size of the tank will depend on how many people are using it and for what purpose: 18-30 gallons per person is typical.

 You can figure out your daily usage by multiplying the number of people in your household by the number of bedrooms.

-Septic tanks can be buried anywhere from six inches to three feet deep, depending on where you live.
+Septic tanks can be buried anywhere from 6 in. to 3 ft. deep, depending on where you live.
 What's most important is that the top of the septic system should never be below ground level; if it floods with rainwater or snowmelt, there won't be enough space for all the water to drain out and will cause the septic tank to overflow.